September has come around again, marking the launch of yet another wave of Apple products to add to our best iPhone list.

 Apple has failed to follow the crowd with the new models, opting for advanced speed, camera upgrades and longer battery life in place of foldable fads and 5G advancements.

-UPDATE: And the reviews are in.
-The big upgrade on the iPhone 11 is the camera.
+According to reviewers, the big upgrade on the iPhone 11 is the camera.
 With two rear sensors, the iPhone 11 allows you to take wider-angle images with the help of its 6.1-inch retina display and dual 12MP camera without compromising on image quality.
 However, it's the night mode on this model that proves to be among its biggest selling points, capturing bright, crisp images with ease, alongside an impressive portrait mode upgrade according to TechRadar.
 That being said, the raised glass camera box on the rear fails to impress, detracting from what is essentially an incredibly good looking, premium handset.
 Overall the 11 is a solid replacement for the iPhone XS - and coming in at £729, it's a cheaper handset that offers upgraded features in six colour variations.

 As with the iPhone 11 Pro Max, the 11 Pro has a three-lens camera on the back, optimising image quality - but again, a handset that is let down by the unattractive camera box on the rear.
 As with the 11, the Pro and Pro Max's standout features are undoubtedly the camera upgrade and the improved battery life.
 Oh, and did we fail to mention that the term 'slowfie' is now a thing courtesy of the Pro's slow-motion front view camera?
 Buzzfeed can't stop barking about it.
 The smallest of this year's three handsets with its 5.8-inch screen, the Pro - coming in at £1,049 - is a solid offering from Apple, but nothing that would be considered groundbreaking, particularly given the price point - or so say Engadget.